orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l00HelloWorld/README.md

 ![](https://raw.githubusercontent.com/eugeneu/rvccaltut/master/images/00_04_Create_new_actor.png)

-After file was created add the following code there.
+After file was created, add the following code there and save it.
+Eclipse will automatically compile the file.

 ```
 package net.sf.orcc.tutorial.l00HelloWorld;